konstructio/kubefirst/docs/kubefirst/github/install.md

 # Platform Installation with the Kubefirst CLI

-**Kubefirst** is the name of our command line tool that installs the kubefirst platform and provides some platform conveniences.
+**Kubefirst** is the name of our command line tool that installs the Kubefirst platform and provides some platform conveniences.

 It installs a fully automated platform of open source cloud native tools with a simple